Beyond Walking: A Large-Scale Image-Text Benchmark for Text-based Person Anomaly Search: Introduction

 \section{Introduction}

-Text-based person search is a well-established task~\cite{li2017person,zheng20242} that involves retrieving specific individuals from a large-scale image database using natural language descriptions.
-The textual query is intuitive for user-interactive applications such as smart city, security, and personalized services, where image queries are not available or hard to access.
-Current benchmarks for text-based person search suffer from the bias towards common actions, leading to a lack of diversity in the types of behaviors.
-For instance, prevailing datasets like CUHK-PEDES~\cite{li2017person}, ICFG-PEDES~\cite{ding2021semantically} and RSTReid~\cite{zhu2021dssl}, primarily focus on pedestrian actions such as walking and standing, which do not capture the full spectrum of real-world activities (see Figure~\ref{fig:example}).
-Such bias limits the generalizability and applicability of models trained on these datasets, particularly in scenarios where detecting abnormal behaviors is crucial (see Table~\ref{tab:comparison}).
+Text-based person search~\cite{li2017person,zheng20242} focuses on retrieving specific individuals from large-scale image databases using natural language descriptions.
+This capability is particularly valuable for user-interactive applications in smart cities, security systems, and personalized services, where image queries are often unavailable or impractical to obtain.
+However, current benchmarks for text-based person search suffer from significant limitations in behavioral diversity, primarily due to their bias towards common pedestrian actions.
+Existing datasets, including CUHK-PEDES~\cite{li2017person}, ICFG-PEDES~\cite{ding2021semantically}, and RSTReid~\cite{zhu2021dssl}, predominantly feature routine activities such as walking and standing, failing to represent the full spectrum of real-world behaviors adequately (see Fig.~\ref{fig:example}).
+This inherent bias significantly restricts the generalizability and practical applicability of models trained on these datasets, particularly in critical scenarios requiring anomaly behavior detection.

-To address this limitation, we introduce a new task, \ie. text-based person anomaly search.
-This task extends the traditional scope of person search by requiring the identification of pedestrians involved in both routine and anomalous activities through natural language descriptions.
-For example, while existing methods could successfully locate a person walking, they often fail to identify the same person lying on the ground or being hit, which is critical for security events tracing and locating, emergency response, and many other security applications.
-The importance of text-based person anomaly search cannot be overstated.
-In real-world scenarios, abnormal behaviors such as falls, assaults, and accidents require immediate attention and intervention.
-However, traditional person search methods that focus on common actions are insufficient for these critical situations.